phone shopping cart Account

 Breathing in polluted air also results in other acute and chronic health conditions such as asthma, lung cancer, and heart disease.

-Poor air quality costs the United States more than $800B annually in healthcare and financial costs and kills around 100k people annually
+Poor air quality costs the United States more than $800B annually in healthcare and financial costs and kills around 100k people annually.

 Wildfire smoke can also get into the home and lead to poor Indoor Air Quality.